How to get a mortgage Approval in Principle in Ireland

 The lender will also run some eligibility checks to ensure you can afford your mortgage loan and have a good credit history.

-This includes a credit check which looks at your borrowing record.
-This may require a ‘hard search’ which is recorded on your credit report.
+This includes a credit check that looks at your borrowing record and may require a ‘hard search’ recorded on your credit report.

 It’s usually a quick and simple process and you’ll normally get a decision within 10 working days.